 Morgan Schondelmeier is Head of Development at the Adam Smith Institute, responsible for managing donor relations.
 She graduated from the University of Tampa in 2016 with a double major in Government & World Affairs and Economics.
 While at UT she was an active member in many organisations including the Adam Smith Society, President’s Leadership Fellows, and Alpha Chi Omega.
 After graduating, she moved to London and achieved a Distinction in her Master’s degree in International Political Economy at King’s College London.

 Prior to starting with the Adam Smith Institute, she served as Development Officer at the Institute of Economic Affairs.

 Morgan is happy to give lectures on:

 Examining Scandinavian ‘socialism’

 Head of Programmes, Daniel Pryor

 Daniel Pryor is Head of Programmes at the Adam Smith Institute.
-He is responsible for organizing the ASI’s events, running the Institute's education programmes, and managing donor relations.
-His research interests include immigration, drug law reform, sex policy, and lifestyle freedom.
+He is responsible for organising the ASI’s events, running the Institute's education programmes, and conducting independent policy research.
+His research interests include immigration, drug law reform, sexual freedom policy, and lifestyle economics.